pro1416/Trivia-App/README.md

 # Trivia-App
-It is a quiz app that uses Volley for fetching data and also calculates high score using SharedPreferences
+It is a quiz app that uses Volley for fetching data about question and answers,calculates current score also stores high score using SharedPreferences

 #### Concepts implemented :`Volley for fetching data from API,CardView,Animations and ConstraintLayout`